CExA-project/ddc/docs/first_steps.md

 \snippet{trimleft} uniform_heat_equation.cpp fill-initial-chunkspan

-To display the data, a chunk is created on the host.
+To display the data, a chunk is created on the host using the \ref ddc::create_mirror function.

 \snippet{trimleft} uniform_heat_equation.cpp host-chunk